napolitanod/Danger-Zone/README.md

 Once triggered, a workflow initiates that performs a set of operations that includes processing any randomized logic included in the zone, calculating likelihoods and weighting, determining effect location and targets, and generating all effects.

-For detailed information on triggering a zone, see the Trigger Wiki page.
+For detailed information on triggering a zone, see the [Triggers](../../wiki/Triggers)  page.

 ## Module Integration
 Danger Zone integrates with a series of other Foundary modules in order to provide enhanced effects and token targetting.
 Below is a list of the module integrations.
 It is not required to have these modules installed in order for Danger Zone to work.